GrzegorzKozub/arch/README.md

 ## Windows VM

 During the installation, put Windows and [virtio-win](https://github.com/virtio-win/virtio-win-pkg-scripts) iso in `$DIR`.
 Install disk, graphics card and network card drivers from virtio-win.
 Disable fast startup.
-Map `\\10.0.2.4\qemu` as network drive.
+Map `\\10.0.2.4\qemu` as network drive on guest.

 For Secure Boot with TPM 2.0 install `swtpm` and `edk2-ovmf` on host.

+For clipboard sharing using spice install `virt-viewer` on host and [guest tools](https://www.spice-space.org/download.html) on guest.

-For clipboard or folder sharing install `virt-viewer` on host and [guest tools and webdav daemon](https://www.spice-space.org/download.html) on guest.
+For folder sharing using spice install `virt-viewer` on host and [webdav daemon](https://www.spice-space.org/download.html) on guest.
+Run `c:\Program Files (x86)\SPICE webdavd\map-drive.bat` on guest.

 To reduce the image size after freeing up space on guest, first defragment the drives and run `sdelete -z` on guest, then run `qemu-img convert -O qcow2 from.cow to.cow`.